Past Events

 Join us for this moderately easy walk in the woods.
 Everyone is welcome.

-This week’s hike will explore the White and Yellow Trail in Mt Archer Woods/Eno Preserves, led by Wendolyn Hill, Town of Lyme Open Space Coordinator and Lyme Land Trust board member.
-The hike is a little more than 2 miles.
+This week’s hike will explore the Moore Trail in Mt Archer Woods/Eno Preserves, led by Wendolyn Hill, Town of Lyme Open Space Coordinator and Lyme Land Trust board member.
+The hike is about 3 miles, with an option for a shorter route.
 Meet at the Mt Archer Woods Parking Lot.

 Rain cancels.